nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 Let’s say you find yourself in a situation where OpenVPN traffic is blocked or throttled, ShadowSocks is a good alternative to tunnel the entire network traffic.

+{: .note}
+>
+> This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ## Before You Begin

 1. Complete the [Getting Started](/docs/getting-started) guide.